Los Angeles Basin: Blocks

-Basin stratigraphy
+Stratigraphy

 Homogeneous evolution of this basin did not occur due to dynamic tectonic activity.
 Despite the active setting, there are over 9,100 m of strata within the basin.
 The dynamic setting was also responsible for the heterogeneous deposition of each formation.
 It is common for rock units of the same depositional event to have different names in different locations within the basin.
 This may be a result of large variation in clast size as with the upper Pliocene Pico Formation in the northwestern part of the basin and the Upper Fernando Formation in the southwest part of the basin.

-The Los Angeles Basin contains what is known as the "Great Unconformity" which has been interpreted as a large scale erosional event in the basement rock unit.
+The Los Angeles Basin contains what is known as the "Great Unconformity" which has been interpreted as a large-scale erosional event in the basement rock unit.
 This unconformity is used to correlate strata throughout the basin.
 The record of the Cenozoic activity begins above this unconformity.
 The stratigraphic record for this basin indicates that it began as a non-marine environment and then transgressed to a deep ocean system.
 The oldest basement units of this basin are of both sedimentary and igneous origin.
 The sedimentary unit was metamorphosed as a result of slippage of the Newport–Inglewood fault and is known as the Catalina Schist.
 The Catalina Schist can be found on the southwestern edge of the basin and is predominantly a chlorite-quartz schist.
 Closer to the Newport–Inglewood fault zone, garnet-bearing schists and metagabbros occur.
 The Santa Monica Slate can be observed in the northwestern block of the basin.
 The eastern complex is characterized by Santiago Peak Volcanics.
 This rock unit contains andesitic breccias, flow, agglomerates and tuffs.

-The Sespe Formation is the first to appear above the "Great Unconformity" and is marked by interbedded mudstones, sandstones and pebbly sandstones.
+The Sespe Formation is the first to appear above the great unconformity and is marked by interbedded mudstones, sandstones and pebbly sandstones.
 This bed sequence indicates an alluvial fan, meandering stream or braided stream origin.
 Upward from the Sespe Formation toward the Vaqueros, the grains become finer and the beds become thinner; indicating a transition to a shallow marine environment.
 The Vaqueros Formation is marked by two sandstone, siltstone and shale units.
 There are also characteristic mollusk fossils that indicate the area was dominately shallow marine.